 Site: refers to premises where ruminants or pigs or the carcasses of ruminants or pigs are kept or collected, but does not include a conveyance.

 1 Cervid species must also be identified with an approved secondary indicator.

-2Location refers to the country, the state, region or province, and the site to which the animals were exported.
+2Location refers to the country and the state, region or province from which the animals were imported.